 accumulate()+52shows that the breakpoint is 52 bytes from the start of the

 If the source file is available, the file name and line number in the file where the breakpoint is set, for example

 The breakpoint ID number,

-<N>is the number of the parent.
-The syntax of a sub-breakpoint entry is:
+is the number of the parent.
+The description of a sub-breakpoint in this dialog box is shown as

-The instruction set of the instruction at the address of the breakpoint,
+The type of instruction at the address of the breakpoint,

 countinitially, and decrements on each pass until it reaches zero.

 is the value you have specified for the

 A counter that increments each time the breakpoint is hit.
 This is not displayed until the first hit.
 If you set an